orlof/xcb3-vscode-ext/README.md

 Settings are needed only if you use them in `.vscode/tasks.json`.

+* `xcbasic.basefolder`
+  * Absolute path to external XC-BASIC base folder (the one containing the 'bin' folder)
 * `xcbasic.emulator`
-  * Absolute path to emulator of your choice (e.g. Vice)
+  * Absolute path to external emulator of your choice (e.g. Vice)
 * `xcbasic.debugger`
-  * Absolute path to debugger of your choice (e.g. Retro Debugger)
+  * Absolute path to external debugger of your choice (e.g. Retro Debugger)
 * `xcbasic.packer`
-  * Absolute path to packer of your choice (e.g. Exomizer or ZX0)
+  * Absolute path to external packer of your choice (e.g. Exomizer or ZX0)
 * `xcbasic.builder`
-  * Absolute path to builder of your choice (e.g. c1541)
+  * Absolute path to external builder of your choice (e.g. c1541)

 These settings provide file paths that you CAN use when defining tasks in `.vscode/tasks.json`.
 This allows you to store `.vscode/tasks.json` in version control and ensure that it can work correctly in different computers regardless of the tool locations.